Pyramid (game show): Home games

 The first board game of The $10,000 Pyramid was released in 1974 by the Milton Bradley Company, with a total of eight editions produced through 1981.
 Beginning with the fourth edition, like its TV counterpart, the title and top payoff changed to The $20,000 Pyramid, while the final edition was titled The $50,000 Pyramid.
 However, due to concerns about players easily memorizing possible Winners' Circle subjects, the format of the board game's Winners' Circle endgame was changed to mirror that of the TV version's main game.

-Cardinal Games released a new home version of The $25,000 Pyramid in 1986, this time using the actual Winners' Circle rules and format, which was also given to all contestants who appeared on both the daytime and nighttime versions for most of 1987.
-This version was reissued in 2000 by Endless Games, which later released a new edition based on the Osmond version in 2003.The $100,000 Pyramid, a video game adaptation, was released in 1987.
-Developed and published by Box Office Software, it was originally released for Apple II and then ported to DOS and Commodore 64.
-Years later, Sierra Attractions released a new PC CD-ROM version of The $100,000 Pyramid in 2001, which was followed by a DVD game from MGA Entertainment in 2006.
+Cardinal Games released a new home version of The $25,000 Pyramid in 1986, this time using the actual Winners' Circle rules and format, which was also given to all contestants who appeared on both the daytime and nighttime versions for most of 1987 and select 1988 episodes.
+This version was reissued in 2000 by Endless Games, which later released a new edition based on the Osmond version in 2003.

+The $100,000 Pyramid, a video game adaptation, was released in 1987.
+Developed and published by Box Office Software, it was originally released for Apple II and then ported to MS-DOS and Commodore 64.
+Sierra Attractions released a Microsoft Windows version of The $100,000 Pyramid in 2001, which was followed by a DVD game from MGA Entertainment in 2006.

-A version titled The $1,000,000 Pyramid was released by Ubisoft for the Nintendo Wii in 2011.
+A version titled The $1,000,000 Pyramid was released by Ubisoft for the Wii in 2011.